naser9878/Parking-Ui/README.md

 The name of the page.
 Will be presented in the app's menu.

 ##### `id` (string)
 A unique identifier for the page.
-RESTool will use it to navigate between pages.
+Parking-Ui will use it to navigate between pages.

 ##### `description` (string)
 A short description about the page and its usage.